Code of Ethics for Spiritual Directors (Revised March 2019)

 - Representing their qualifications clearly and accurately in any public communication.

-- Conforming to legislation requiring the disclosure of information to public authorities in cases of abuse, danger or crime.
+- Conforming to (Federal and the relevant state) legislation requiring the disclosure of information to public authorities in cases of disclosure by a directee of abuse or knowledge of abuse, danger or crime.

 6. Spiritual directors act with responsibility in the role of supervisor by:

 - Not providing supervision or consultation without the necessary knowledge and skill to supervise or consult appropriately and only within their areas of knowledge and competence.

 - Working towards setting clear, appropriate, and culturally sensitive boundaries.

 - Not engaging in any dual or multiple relationships with a supervisee in which there is a risk of exploitation of or potential harm to their supervisee.